Is Your Website SSL Compliant?

 Google’s SSL Certificate requirement is affecting more than just a few business owners.
 This article is important if you have a website that people view on Google Chrome.
-With over 2 billion installs, if you have a website, there is a good chance that it is being viewed on Chrome.
+With over 2 billion Chrome installs, if you have a website, there is a good chance that many people are viewing it on Chrome.

 WHY DO YOU NEED AN SSL CERTIFICATE?

-In March, we wrote this article about why all websites would eventually need what’s called an SSL certificate installed on their website.
+In March of 2017, we wrote this article about why all websites would eventually need what’s called an SSL certificate installed on their website.
 An SSL certificate gives users of your website the confirmation that your site is secure (see image below).
-Google’s SSL Certificate Requirement is being launched in phases.
+Google’s SSL Certificate Requirement was launched in phases.

 As expected, Google made another announcement and they are increasing the requirement for anyone with a website form.